wrdrd/docs/docs/consulting/remote-work.rst

-- Is video chat necessary, or can we rely upon emoji and written tone in a text chat that we can easily log and use verbatim as e.g. quarterly board minutes.
+- Is video chat necessary, or can we rely upon emoji and written tone in a text chat that we can easily log and use verbatim as e.g. quarterly board minutes?
 - Concurrent text-based chat:

   - Always paste the URLs to the resources that we're discussing.